 Taught by farmers, this apprenticeship is perfect for someone considering a career in food production or local food systems.

-Successful apprentices will demonstrate collaborative spirit, responsibility, a desire to learn, a willingness to persevere, and growth as measured on our Ag Skills Matrix.
+Successful apprentices will demonstrate collaborative spirit, responsibility, a desire to learn, a willingness to persevere, and growth in workplace and ag skills as measured on our Ag Skills Matrix.

 If you are interested in bringing a group to the farm regularly as part of a school or community program to participate in Farmers on the Rise, please email us and let’s chat.